 St Maarten / St Martin Yacht Charters – Sailing Area’s

-A 13-mile cruise north of our base brings you to Anguilla, a British dependency surrounded by unspoilt coral reefs and miles of spectacular white sand beaches.
-Nearby Sandy Island is a popular offshore stop, and further north, some of the best snorkelling and diving can be enjoyed at Prickly Pear Cays.
+13-mile cruise north of our base brings you to Anguilla, a British dependency surrounded by unspoiled coral reefs and miles of spectacular white sand beaches.
+Nearby Sandy Island is a popular offshore stop, and further north, some of the best snorkeling and diving can be enjoyed at Prickly Pear Cays.

 St Kitts and Nevis

 A 50-mile reach from St. Barts, the charming island of St. Kitts boasts beautiful beaches and lush scenery.
 You can also explore the dense rainforest on Nevis or see the wild greenback monkeys at Golden Rock Estate.